Living Benefits Life Insurance

 Who are the best living benefits life insurance companies?

-Northwestern Mutual offers an early pay benefit if the insured has been diagnosed with less than six months to live.
-This isn’t available in some states.
-Likewise, some policies are exempt from the early pay benefit.
+Several companies offer this living benefits insurance policy with their level policies or additional rider.
+For example, Northwestern Mutual offers an early pay benefit if the insured has been diagnosed with less than six months to live.
+This benefit, alongside options like the cost of living rider in a life insurance policy, isn’t available in some states, and some policies may be exempt from the early pay benefit.

-MetLife offers long-term care and an accelerated death benefit rider to assist with any care that your loved one may need.
+With Northwestern’s early pay benefit, you can expect to get up to 50% of your death benefit ahead of time.
+Additionally, MetLife offers long-term care and an accelerated death benefit rider to assist with any care that your loved one may need.
 This rider will keep you from having to dip into your own personal savings to cover assisted living or a part-time nurse.
+To qualify, the insured must be unable to perform the basic and necessary acts of daily life, such as bathing, eating, dressing, and using the bathroom on their own.

 New York Life offers an accelerated care rider that can be used in case of permanent or temporary impairment.
 To qualify, the insured will have to be unable to perform the basic and necessary actions of everyday life.
 They will front you half your death benefit, up to $500,000.